ChisholmZ/kubectl_shortcuts/README.md

 A few shortcuts for kubectl based on our environment.

+To use place these in `~/bin` or add to your path.

 ### pod
 will give a list of pods to select based on your context.